VSingh1012/TaskManagerApp/README.md

-To open the application, simply copy the link posted below and paste it in your search bar:
+To open the application, simply click or copy the link posted below and paste it in your search bar:

 https://productivity-go.netlify.app/